Excited-ccccly/markdown-mail/README.md

 ## Known Issues

-Sent Email may be regarded as junk mail and rejected.
+Sent Email may be regarded as junk mail and be rejected.

+Code Block won't be highlighted if the email service provider doesn't support highlight.js.

 ## Contributing

-**Everything is welcome.**
+Everything is welcome.

 ## Release Notes